Phylogenetic nomenclature

-Phylogenetic nomenclature is a method of nomenclature for taxa in biology that uses phylogenetic definitions for taxon names as explained below.
-This contrasts with the traditional approach, in which taxon names are defined by a type, which can be a specimen or a taxon of lower rank, and a description in words.
-Phylogenetic nomenclature is currently regulated by the International Code of Phylogenetic Nomenclature (PhyloCode).
+Phylogenetic nomenclature is a method of nomenclature for taxa in biology that uses phylogenetic definitions for taxon names.
+This contrasts with the traditional method, by which taxon names are defined by a type, which can be a specimen or a taxon of lower rank, and a description in words.
+Phylogenetic nomenclature is regulated currently by the International Code of Phylogenetic Nomenclature (PhyloCode).

 Definitions

-Phylogenetic nomenclature ties names to clades, groups consisting of an ancestor and all its descendants.
-These groups can equivalently be called monophyletic.
-There are slightly different ways of specifying the ancestor, which are discussed below.
-Once the ancestor is specified, the meaning of the name is fixed: the ancestor and all organisms which are its descendants are included in the named taxon.
-Listing all these organisms (i.e. providing a full circumscription) requires the full phylogenetic tree to be known.
-In practice, there are only one or more hypotheses as to the correct tree.
-Different hypotheses lead to different organisms being thought to be included in the named taxon, but do not affect what organisms the name actually applies to.
-In this sense the name is independent of theory revision.
+Phylogenetic nomenclature associates names with clades, groups consisting of an ancestor and all its descendants.
+Such groups are said to be monophyletic.
+There are slightly different methods of specifying the ancestor, which are discussed below.
+Once the ancestor is specified, the meaning of the name is fixed: the ancestor and all organisms which are its descendants are included in the taxon named.
+Listing all these organisms (i.e. providing a full circumscription) requires the complete phylogenetic tree to be known.
+In practice, there are almost always one or more hypotheses as to the correct relationship.
+Different hypotheses result in different organisms being thought to be included in the named taxon, but application to the name in the context of various phylogenies generally remains unambiguous.
+Possible exceptions occur for apomorphy-based definitions, when optimization of the defining apomorphy is ambiguous.

 Phylogenetic definitions of clade names

-Phylogenetic nomenclature ties names to clades, groups consisting solely of an ancestor and all its descendants.
+Phylogenetic nomenclature assigns names to clades, groups consisting solely of an ancestor and all its descendants.
 All that is needed to specify a clade, therefore, is to designate the ancestor.
-There are a number of ways of doing this.
+There are a number of methods of doing this.
 Commonly, the ancestor is indicated by its relation to two or more specifiers (species, specimens, or traits) that are mentioned explicitly.
 The diagram shows three common ways of doing this.
 For previously defined clades A, B, and C, the clade X can be defined as: